benjaminwesson-okta/api/docs/examples/session_cookie.md

 The generated one-time token along with the URL for your landing page can then be used to complete the following [URI Template](http://tools.ietf.org/html/rfc6570) `https://your-subdomain.okta.com/login/sessionCookieRedirect?token={cookieToken}&redirectUrl={redirectUrl}` that will retrieve a session cookie for a user's browser when visited.

-*Note: The one-time token may only be used **once** to establish a session.
-If the session expires or the user logs out of Okta after using the token, they will not be able to reuse the same one-time token to get a new session cookie.*
+> The one-time token may only be used **once** to establish a session.
+If the session expires or the user logs out of Okta after using the token, they will not be able to reuse the same one-time token to get a new session cookie.

 ### Validate credentials & retrieve a one-time token